Work graphs API – compute rasterizer learning sample

 • a backing memory to draw allocations from

-• a State Object which contains our implementation
+• and a State Object which contains our implementation

 ThrowIfFailed(m_pipelineWorkGraph->QueryInterface(IID_PPV_ARGS(&workGraphProperties)));